GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 environment (`:env`) and look at all the proof scripts (searching for `ProofScript`), such as `abc`, `cvc4`, `mathsat`, and `z3`.
 If you want to play with different solvers you would have to install them.
-For now, since we have `z3` installed we can call.
+For now, since we have `z3` installed we can use it:

 ```bash
 sawscript> result <- prove z3 thm1